isotopp/isotopp.github.io/_posts/2020-11-27-backups-and-replication.md

 2. The timestamp of the server when executing the statement (this will also make the NOW() function deterministic.
 3. The actual statement.

 Despite the warning, this replicates well, and has done so for the last 20 years.
 What does not replicate well at all, ever, is stuff like `UPDATE t SET x = x+1 LIMIT 10`.
-As this lacks an `ORDER BY` clause, the server is free to order the rows updates as it wishes, and can (and in NDB cluster actually will!) update 10 random rows, different ones on each instance of replication.
+As this lacks an `ORDER BY` clause, the server is free to order the row updates as it wishes, and can (and in NDB cluster actually will!) update 10 random rows, different ones on each instance of replication.
 It is the `LIMIT` clause that makes this non-deterministic.

 Now that limitations of this approach are clear, we can see: We would be better off with logging the rows changed, instead of logging the statements that change them.

 Counterintuitively, for the workloads we have at work, this is also 50% to 66% smaller than the statement itself, even before optimisation and compression.

-## Using Row Based Replication
+# Using Row Based Replication

 Let’s do this: